danielgasperut/dotfiles/README.rst

 Aaron's Dot Files
 =======================

 These are my configs and setup a system the way I like it.
 A work in progress.
-More how Mahdi likes his at this point.

 Installation
 =============